THE WEDDING PROJECT

 "Stacked stills" – composite images showing simultaneous stills from the video projected for participant-guests and the video projected onto their backs (the two videos were designed to work together).

-Programme for the big event (including credits to those who helped with various aspects).
+Programme for the event (including credits to those who helped with various aspects).

 Contribute your photos or video of or relating to the wedding/performance/screenings: see instructions on this page below.